Financial Assistance for Graduate Study in History

 The GAship includes full tuition and a stipend, renewable upon ranking and review, for up to two years for M.A. students and three years for PhD students.
 The workload is calculated at 20 hours per week, so World History TAs are limited to a maximum course load of nine credit hours per semester.
 For further details about Graduate Assistantship compensation and benefits, see Graduate Assistantship benefits.

-Prospective applicants to the M.A. and PhD programs are encouraged to apply for a Graduate Assistantship in History at the time of application for admission.
+Prospective applicants to the M.A. and PhD programs are asked to indicate their interest in departmental funding on the online application questionnaire.

 Because the availability of GAships is extremely limited, PhD students receive first priority.